Beaver Meadows Visitor Center: Description and history

 The Beaver Meadows Visitor Center is located on the south side of United States Route 36 near the principal eastern entrance to Rocky Mountain National Park.
 As seen from visitor (north) side, the building presents as a single-story structure, but is actually two stories owing to the sloping terrain on which it is built.
 It is a rectangular structure, built with a steel frame and cast concrete panels, into which slabs of sandstone have been embedded.
 The upper level framing has Cor-Ten steel set in a zigzag pattern inspired by Native American artworks.
 The building's eastern end is devoted to visitor facilities, including a lobby, amphitheater, and shop, with an inside observation area and outside balcony providing views of the Rocky Mountains.
 The western end houses park offices in a modular design with movable partitions.

 Rocky Mountain National Park was founded in 1915.
 As part of the Park Service's Mission 66 program to revitalize the nation's park system, the Park Service hired the firm of Taliesin Associated Architects in 1964 to design a new visitors center for the park.
 Construction began in 1965 and was completed in 1967.
 The building has been relatively little altered since then: the shop occupies a former lobby area that included benches and a fireplace, and changes in equipment for the theater necessitated the closure of a balcony entrance.
+A Snogo Snow Plow is on display at the center.